Aberfeldy Distillery

 May 16, 2025

-Aberfeldy distillery (pronounced: ab-er-FEL-dee) has, for a long time, been the somewhat low-key malt behind Dewar's whisky.
-Tucked away in Perthshire in the Highlands of Scotland, for a long time Aberfeldy was something of a forgotten curiosity for many malt aficionados.
-This was probably to do with the lack of diversity in the available bottlings at the time as Aberfeldy was never widely bottled by the independents and, until relatively recently, official examples rarely stepped outside the 12-year-old and 21-year-old expressions.
+Aberfeldy distillery has, for a long time, been the somewhat low-key malt behind Dewar's whisky.
+Tucked away in Perthshire on the in the Highlands of Scotland, for decades Aberfeldy was something of a forgotten curiosity for many malt aficionados.
+This was probably to do with the lack of diversity in the available bottlings at the time.
+Aberfeldy was never widely bottled by the independents and until relatively recently official examples rarely stepped outside the 12-year-old and 21-year-old expressions.

-This was a great shame, because Aberfeldy has a very elegant and robust profile that fits its location in one of the gentler parts of the Highlands very snugly.
-More malty and sinewy than a Speysider, but not a coastal or wax driven powerhouse like its more extreme northern cousins, Aberfeldy has always been a very drinkable malt with an unassuming individuality.
+This was a great shame because Aberfeldy has a very elegant and robust profile that fits its location in some of the gentler parts of the Highlands very snugly.
+More malty and sinewy than a Speysider but not a coastal or wax driven powerhouse like its more extreme northern cousins, Aberfeldy has always been a very drinkable malt with an unassuming individuality.
 Thankfully, the distillery's profile has grown under Bacardi's stewardship, particularly since a relaunch in 2014.

 Founded: 1896